rmerkel/checkedptr/README.md

     X a[N];                             // Array of X's to bind to CheckedPtr<T> p(a, a, a+N);         // Bind to a, position at 1st element
     *p++ = v;
-    p[i] = v;
+    v = p[i];

 # Description

-Run-time range checked pointer class template.
-Once bound to an array, a CheckedPtr<T> maintians a position with in the array, and the upper and lower bounds of the array.
-Each attempt to dereference a CheckedPtr<T> results in a range-check of the current position, throwing a range_error exception if the check fails.
+A Run-time, range checked pointer, class template for objects of type T. Once bound to an object, or array of objects, CheckedPtr<T>'s maintains the upper and lower bounds of of the object(s), as well as a current position.
+Each attempt to dereference a CheckedPtr<T> is range-checked, throwing a range_error exception if the reference is out of bounds.

+The default constructor results in a unbound pointer that will throw range_errors on every dereference.
+Unbound pointers can be bound to an object, or arrary of objects, via assignment.

 From The C++ Programming Language,
 - 2nd Edition; 7.10, 7.14[19 and 9.9[2]